RAS598-2025-S-Team04-v1/RAS598-2025-S-Team04-UR5e_ws/README.md

 # RAS598-2025-S-Team04-UR5e_ws
-Workspace for UR5e and Gripper
+Workspace for UR5e and Gripper.
-The following repository contains the workspace for the UR5 and the Gripper to function based on published OptiTrack values Steps to setup the UR5e:
+The following repository contains the workspace for the UR5 and the Gripper to function based on published OptiTrack values

+## Steps to setup the UR5e:

 Step 1: Install the UR5e drivers:(Calibration)
 <pre><code># Update your package list and install dependencies